aschleck/edith/README.md

 Understanding the code:
 ----------------------
-**death_recording_visitor** is an example of doing something useful with my code.
-This outputs a line whenever an entity is updated while dead (which is way more times than actual deaths).
+**examples/death_recording_visitor** is an example of doing something useful with my code.
+This outputs a line whenever a hero dies.
 This was used to gather data for the tool that produced the image above.

-**entity** describes an entity and stores its properties.
+**src/entity** describes an entity and stores its properties.

-**property** handles the different types of send props and stores the correct data for each one.
+**src/property** handles the different types of send props and stores the correct data for each one.

-**state** contains a bunch of data structures read from the replay and handles flattening send tables.
+**src/state** contains a bunch of data structures read from the replay and handles flattening send tables.

-**main** reads the replay, converts it into the internal representation used by the program, and runs the logic for everything but flattening send tables.
+**src/edith** reads the replay, converts it into the internal representation used by the program, and runs the logic for everything but flattening send tables.

 Limitations: